You're on the list

-With its soft sheen, rich color, and elegant look, velvet is a bold and commanding choice for your furniture upholstery.
 Velvet furniture makes a powerful statement and adds a touch of luxury to any space.
+Learn how to clean velvet with this in-depth guide.

-But as much as velvet can add depth and sophistication to your room, there's no hiding when the fabric gets stained, faded, or discolored.
+Velvet can add depth and sophistication to your room, but there's no hiding when the fabric gets stained, faded, or discolored.

-To bring back your velvet's deep hue and luxurious texture, you need to know the basics of cleaning velvet.
+Bring back your velvet's deep hue and luxurious texture with the basics of cleaning velvet.
 In this step-by-step guide, we'll outline the essentials of how to clean velvet, from furniture care codes to DIY cleaning procedures.

 Velvet is a silky fabric with a thick, short pile that makes it soft and plush to the touch.
 There are numerous types of velvet variations, each made from different materials and weaves.